-The Search Panel menu has options for performing a text search or a visual search.
-When you select the Search icon from the Panel Access bar, the panel will open with the Text Search option tab selected.
-Select the Visual Search tab, which shows a magnifying glass icon over a photograph icon.
-The Visual Search menu will display.
+The Search Panel has options for performing both text and visual searches.
+By default, the Text Search option will be selected.
+Next to the Search header, select the icon showing a magnifying glass icon over a photograph icon.
+This will open the Visual Search menu.

-From the Visual Search menu, you are able to select which document to perform the search on using the first drop-down menu on the panel.
-You have the option of searching on the Current Document, Current Page, Open Documents, Recents, and Folders.
+Here, you are able to select which documents to perform the search on using the drop-down menu on the panel.
+You have the option of searching the Current Document or the Current Page.
+For multiple documents, you have the option to search any Open PDFs, any recent documents, or even an entire folder of documents.
 By default, Current Page will be selected.
-For this example, I am just searching the current page, so I’ll keep the default selection.
+For this example, I only need to search the current page, so I’ll keep the default selection.

 If you have any comments, questions or suggestions, please use the comment section on the bottom of this page, and don’t forget to subscribe to our blog to get more Bluebeam Revu tips & tricks directly in your inbox!

-Lauren Hecker is the instructor for the Bluebeam Revu Basics and Advanced courses.
-To see her next open enrollment course, please visit our calendar.
+Lauren Hecker is the instructor for the Bluebeam Revu Essentials and Advanced courses.
+To see her next open enrollment course, please visit our Bluebeam Revu training page.
 To schedule an onsite or custom course, please contact us!

 Join our mailing list to receive the latest news and updates from our team.

 Is there a way to export this information to excel?
 Or anything else that can be done with the information once the search is complete?

 Hi Jennifer, unfortunately you won’t be able to export the search results but what you can do is perform an action on all of the search results, such as placing a Count Measurement on them.
 You can then export the Markups List as a CSV Summary report which will give you a summary of all of the Counts in the drawing.
 You can see how to create a CSV summary in this article: https://www.taradigm.com/2020/06/01/5-ways-to-use-bluebeam-revu-for-quantity-takeoff-and-estimation/